 Sprout Space is a new modular building design that Triumph created with our partners Perkins+Will.
 We see it as an alternative, sustainable classroom design to address the issues of energy consciousness, indoor air quality, and mobility.
 The result is a 1000 sq ft modular classroom, filled with natural light, that promotes good quality of air.
 The design lends itself to less construction time/cost and lower energy consumption.

 High Performance Science Labs

 Harvard University’s Pagliuca Life Lab is another example of how modular can save time, money, and yet still create high performance buildings.
 It has cutting-edge plumbing, ventilation, gases, freezers, and other features fit for a state-of-the-art science research facility.
-33 modules went into assembly for this building but it looks like one, uniform edifice.
+There are 33 modules in this building but it looks like one uniform edifice.

 Transportation and The 3 R’s

 Besides reducing time and money, modular also gives us the ability to reuse and recycle buildings.
 Triumph once created a 5700 sq ft temporary childcare facility for Harvard in Cambridge.
 They used this facility while they waited for their permanent location to finish renovations.
-When their permanent location was upgraded, we relocated the temporary modular facility to Tufts.
+Afterwards, we relocated the temporary modular facility to Tufts.
 We added two new modules and transformed it into a Student Information Systems building.
 Modular construction is important to the world because it is inherently friendly to sustainable building practices.
 Furthermore, modular allows universities and schools to adapt their buildings to changing curriculums.